New York Common Pantry Programs

 from employer, pay stub, award or budget letter.

-other appropriate resources to prevent families from being evicted from their homes and by making employment referrals.
+accessing the other appropriate resources to prevent families from being evicted from their homes and by making employment

-Through unique collaborations with social service providers, Help 365 staff directly process SNAP and Medicaid applications for
+referrals.
+Through unique collaborations with social service providers, Help 365 staff directly process SNAP and Medicaid

-families on-site.
-In addition, Help 365 provides ready-to-eat brown bag meals on days that there is no hot dinner.
+applications for families on-site.
+In addition, Help 365 provides ready-to-eat brown bag meals on days that there is no hot

-For those who cannot be enrolled in our Pantry program or do not have a residence to cook, NY Common Panty offers Brown Bag meals through our 365
+For those who cannot be enrolled in our Pantry program or do not have a residence to cook, NY Common Pantry offers Brown Bag

 Project Dignity provides case management services to homeless individuals.
 Case managers offer counseling and referral